AmokSolderer/APC/DOC/HowToStart.md

 In order to make the APC play sounds and music you have to prepare the files first with the AudioSave tool and put them on the SD card (see the [useful software tools](https://github.com/AmokSolderer/APC/blob/master/DOC/UsefulSWtools.md) page for details).
 We're still looking for someone to put the sound files on a webserver, but for the time being you have to contact me to get the necessary audio files to run the games.
 A list of available sound file packages can be found on the [PinMame section](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md).
-The same is valid for my Black Knight game SW which also uses the PinMame sound files for Black Knight plus a liite extra.
+The same is valid for my Black Knight game SW which also uses the PinMame sound files for Black Knight plus a little extra.

 The APC features a digital volume control which allows you to adjust the volume in the system settings.
 But before you set your volume to a value different from zero, you should be sure that the volume pot is not connected (10J4 for Sys3-7 and 1J16 for Sys9-11) otherwise the volume levels will add up and you might damage your speakers.
 I'd recommend not to use 10J4 at all, but only the digital volume control.